SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "The component names can also be specified dynamically (which is done in most of the "following examples for demonstration purposes).
 READ TABLE itab WITH TABLE KEY ('SK') COMPONENTS ('COL2') = `aaa` REFERENCE INTO read_ref.
-"Specifying the predefined name primary_key explicitly READ TABLE itab WITH TABLE KEY ('PRIMARY_KEY') COMPONENTS ('COL1') = 1 REFERENCE INTO read_ref.
+"Specifying the predefined name primary_key explicitly and dynamically READ TABLE itab WITH TABLE KEY ('PRIMARY_KEY') COMPONENTS ('COL1') = 1 REFERENCE INTO read_ref.
 "If the addition COMPONENTS is not specified, the primary table key is used by default.
 READ TABLE itab WITH TABLE KEY ('COL1') = 1 REFERENCE INTO read_ref.